 Please make every effort to arrive on time.
 When children enter the classroom late, the sense of order is compromised, and the peacefulness of the classroom is more difficult to maintain.
-Teachers ask for your help in having children arrive on time and ask that you allow your child to walk into the building on his or her own.
+Please allow your child to walk into the building on his or her own.